OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpViewType.md

 ---
-title: PpViewType Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpViewType enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpViewType
 ms.assetid: ae5e79ec-4176-4a00-5690-aca0570dcb84
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpViewType Enumeration (PowerPoint)
+# PpViewType enumeration (PowerPoint)

 Constants that specify the type of view, passed to and returned by the **DocumentWindow** object, and returned by the **Pane** object.